douavocado/humanchessplayer/README.md

 Models were trained from high level grandmaster games (2500+ elo) and downloaded from [fics](https://www.ficsgames.org/) as well as the games of high-rated players on [lichess](https://lichess.org/) itself.
 Using training data creating scripts *train_data_creator.py* (for piece_selector) and *training_data_creator_pieces.py* (for piece move_to models).
 The model is trained at *train_move_from_model.py*.

+The difficulty levels have not been tested thoroughly, although a difficulty level of 10/11 corresponds to ~2600 bullet rating on lichess.

 ## Requirements

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the necessary requirements.